tawanda-profuse/Developer-Recruitment-Task---Tawanda-Msengezi/README.md

 ## Justification for optional libraries used

-1. **React Toastify**: I've used `react-toastify` because it is more user friendly and provides a better user experience than regular JavaScript alerts.
+1. **React Toastify**: I've used `react-toastify` because it is more user friendly and provides a better user experience compared to regular JavaScript alerts.
 2. **@Font Source Pretendard**: Using the `@fontsource/pretendard`is the recommended and most convenient method of installing pretendard.
 This allows me to apply the font family to the body element inside **index.css**